nhsconnect/prm-practice-migration-staging/guide/00-get-started.md

 * Completion of a [business justification template](https://www.england.nhs.uk/publication/business-justification-guidance-for-change-of-gp-it-futures-foundation-solution-template/) for a change of GP IT Future foundation solution
 * Confirmation and approval of funding by CCGs (and any local boards) for both the migration and any associated costs such as training and core hardware/software upgrades

-   -- _**Note:** there may be [further costs identified by the Technical Survey](/prm-practice-migration/guide/technical-survey) for replacing hardware and setting up additional third party configuration_
+ - **Note:** there may be [further costs identified by the Technical Survey](/prm-practice-migration/guide/technical-survey) for replacing hardware and setting up additional third party configuration.
+These should be considered by the CCG as quickly as possible to ensure availability of funding in line with the timing of the migration.
 * Engagement of practice and CCG with their delivery partner to secure support and management of the migration process in line with the GP IT Operating Model